Decay of streaks and rolls in plane Couette-Poiseuille flow: Conclusion

 \section{Conclusion}

 We have investigated the decay of turbulence in Couette-Poiseuille flow using quench experiments.
-The Reynolds number was varied over a wide range, and included all values where rapid decays were obtained.
+The final Reynolds number was varied over a wide range, and included all values where rapid decays are obtained.
 Thus we have extended the range of previous investigations which were primarily focused on values close to the critical point.

-The velocity field was measured using PIV in a $xz$ plane.
-We have shown that the decay of turbulence is anisotropic.
-The streamwise vortices, characterised by $u_z$, were found to decay faster than the streaks, characterised by $u_x$.
-Two decay stages were found for the streaks: $(1)$ extension of flattened streaks; $(2)$ fading of long streaks by viscous damping.
-The different decay or rates are reported in the theoretical study of PCF \citep{Waleffe1997SSP, Rolland2018PRE}.
-This anisotropic decay is a generic feature of plane shear flows.
+We have provided experimental evidence for different decay rates for streaks and rolls during decay, which is consistent with previous theoretical work \citep{Waleffe1997SSP, Rolland2018PRE}.
+From the temporal evolution of the energy of streaks and rolls, we have shown that the rolls injects energy into the streaks through the lift-up mechanism during the first decay stage.

-As in all the plane channel experiments with moving walls, noise generated in the reservoirs at the extremities of the channel can induce turbulence inside the channel.
-In our Couette-Poiseuille channel, there was a small advection velocity so that controlling the noise at the ``upstream" side alone was sufficient to control the influence of the external noise.
-We controlled the noise using multi-layer grids, which is novel for this experiment.
-We characterised the noise level with the curves of the time space averaged energy in the permanent regime and the maximum variance as a response function.
+As in all plane channel experiments with moving walls, noise is generated in the reservoirs at the ends of the channel can induce turbulence in the flow.
+We have investigated the effects of this using multi-layer grids at the entrance (see figure~\ref{fig:setup}) to reduce the noise.
+We find that the characteristic decay time and decay rates are independent of the noise levels.
+However, the permanent regime after the transient decay is sensitive to the noise intensities which are quantified by the susceptibility of the spanwise roll energy.
+The mean amplitude of the energy at a given $\Rey_f$ increases with the noise which is a result of the advection of turbulent spots into the measurement field.

-The investigation of the anisotropic decay proceeded using the kinetic energies $E_x$ and $E_z$ and turbulent fractions $F_x$ and $F_z$ based on the streamwise velocity $u_x$ and the spanwise velocity $u_z$.
-Using their temporal evolution, we found that the energy $E_z$ and turbulent fraction $F_z$ decayed faster than $E_x$ and $F_x$, respectively.
-We quantified the decay of energy by decay times $\tau_x$ and $\tau_z$ at which the energy $E_x$ and $E_z$ decayed below a threshold of their initial levels.
-Irrespective of the threshold and the various noise levels, the decay time $\tau_x$ is always greater than $\tau_z$ for the entire range of $\Rey_f\in[300,525]$ studied.
-The ratio between $\tau_x$ and $\tau_z$ is approximately $2$.

-The energy $E_x$ and turbulent fraction $F_x$ decayed monotonically for $\Rey_f<425$.
-Two different decay stages were observed at higher $\Rey_f$.
-The first stage finished when the energy $E_z$ became very small.
-In this first decay stage, the decay of $E_x$ and $F_x$ were slowed by the lift-up effect, which regenerated streaks in the presence of rolls.
-A transient plateau was observed at $\Rey_f\approx500$, which indicated the lift-up effect became longer and more pronounced.
-In the second decay stage, $F_x$ showed a linear decay for $\Rey_f\leq425$.